 I know your next question.
 The answer is: Yes, the results of this simulation show a very good match with the reference.

-PS: For you Computational Electromagnetics enthusiasts, feel free to register to our Live Webinar Traction motor design using an integrated approach on March 31st and learn how the Simcenter Portfolio can help you design next generation electric machines.
+PS: For you Computational Electromagnetics enthusiasts, feel free to watch our Webinar Traction motor design using an integrated approach and learn how the Simcenter Portfolio can help you design next generation electric machines.